Skip to main content

 3. No Account Needed Deepgram requires account creation, API key management, and payment setup.
 BrassTranscripts lets you transcribe immediately—no signup.

-4. Predictable Pricing BrassTranscripts: $2.25 flat rate for 0-15 min files, $0.15/min for 16+ min files.
+4. Predictable Pricing BrassTranscripts: $2.50 flat rate for 0-15 min files, $6.00 flat rate for 16+ min files.
 No mental math about batch vs streaming, no feature add-ons, no surprise bills.

 Cost Comparison: 200 Hours/Month

-Crossover Point: Deepgram becomes cheaper than BrassTranscripts at ~290 hours/month (batch) or ~150 hours/month (real-time, if truly needed).
+Crossover Point: Deepgram becomes cheaper than BrassTranscripts at ~160 hours/month (PAYG) or ~190 hours/month (Growth) when factoring in API development amortization.

 Below those thresholds, BrassTranscripts' simplicity often delivers better ROI when factoring development time and zero technical barriers.